 This post may contain affiliate links.
 Please see my disclosure policy for details.

 I’m not crying, you’re crying!
-Apart from the rides, the shows at Walt Disney World are what truly what make the magic.
+Apart from the rides, the shows at Walt Disney World are what truly makes the magic.
 They create some awesome memories and bring a tear or two to the eye – especially for big kids!

 You’ll laugh, you’ll cry, you’ll stand back amazed.
-The quality of entertainment at Walt Disney World really cannot be beat.
+The quality of entertainment at Walt Disney World really cannot be beaten.

 1. Fireworks in Magic Kingdom

 Out of all the shows at Walt Disney World, the fireworks at Magic Kingdom are the most magical you will ever see in your life.
 No kidding.
-Sure, some people will say to skip them to get less ride queues but I say, scratch that.
-This is no ordinary firework show my friends!
+Sure, some people will say to skip them to get fewer ride queues but I say, scratch that.
+This is no ordinary fireworks show, my friends!

 You’ll see Tinkerbell flying out of Cinderella’s Castle over the crowds, a reflection of your favourite characters and movies projected onto the castle and sing along with your favourite Disney songs.
 Not to mention the sky will be on fire with colourful fireworks in all shapes and sizes.

 It will choke you up, give you the chills and be the most magical end to a day at Disney!

 - To get a good view, leave plenty of time before the show